 What happens in counselling?

 The first session is when we find out whether we can work together.
 I will tell you about myself and the way the sessions work - timing, what to do if you can't come one week, for example.
 I'll ask you to tell me a bit about yourself and to give me an idea of what your worries are.
-You don't have to tell me at that first session whether you want to book a number of sessions of therapy, you can phone me or email once you've thought it through.
+You don't have to tell me at that first session whether you want to book a number of sessions of therapy, you can text, phone or email once you've thought it through.

 How does counselling work?